Does getting denied a credit card hurt your credit scores?

 What happens if your application is rejected?

-If your credit application is declined, you have the right to know why.
+If your credit card application is declined, you have the right to know why.
+The Equal Credit Opportunity Act (ECOA), requires creditors to give applicants an adverse action notice explaining why their credit card application was denied.

 • Pay your bills on time.
 Payment history is an important factor in calculating credit scores.
 You could consider setting up automatic payments to help you make payments on time.
 Catching up on missed and late payments could also help.

 • Stay well below your credit limits.
-The Consumer Financial Protection Bureau (CFPB) says “keeping a low credit utilization ratio—under 30%—shows lenders you’re responsible and have available credit.”
+The Consumer Financial Protection Bureau (CFPB) says, “Keeping a low credit utilization ratio—under 30%—shows lenders you’re responsible and have available credit.”

 • Pay your credit card balances in full.
 The CFPB also says that you should always pay as much of your full credit card balance as you can.
-It can help you stay below your credit limits and pay less in interest than if you carry over your balance month after month.
+That can help you stay below your credit limits and pay less in interest than if you carry over your balance month after month.

 • Apply only for the credit you need.
 “If you apply for a lot of credit over a short period of time, it may appear to lenders that your economic circumstances have changed negatively,” the CFPB explains.
 So try to apply for credit only when you need it.